dineshpjava/TicketService/README.md

 This README file explains how to use the TicketService Application

----- BUILD AND RUN APPLICATION ON THE COMMAND LINE ----
-•	Firstly, download and add maven to classpath
+---- BUILD AND RUN APPLICATION ON THE COMMAND LINE ---- Firstly, download and add maven to classpath.
-•	Go to the TicketService location in the command line C:\{classpath*}\TicketService>
+Go to the TicketService location in the command line C:\{classpath*}\TicketService>
-•	TicketService should have the maven's pom file.
+TicketService should have the maven's pom file.
 The pom file has all the dependencies and build configurations set up.
 Just run the following commond
 C:\{classpath*}\TicketService>mvn clean install
-•	The above command builds successfully.
+The above command builds successfully.
 In the target directory a executeable jar file with name "TicketService-0.0.1" is created.
-•	To execute the jar file give the following command along with command line variable {number of customer threads to be run}
+To execute the jar file give the following command along with command line variable {number of customer threads to be run}
 C:\{classpath*}\TicketService\target>javac -jar "TicketService-0.0.1.jar 10
-•	The above command creates 10 customer threads to serve the customers
+The above command creates 10 customer threads to serve the customers

 ---- BUILD AND RUN JUNIT TEST CASES ON THE COMMAND LINE ----
 •	Go to the TicketService location in the command line